pietroppeter/py4ai/README.md

-WIP - new site for Py4AI conference
+## Website for Py4AI conference

+This repository is the source for a new conference on Python and AI to be held in Pavia on March 16th, 2024.

+## Developing

 after git clone you need also to clone submodules